 - Have a Canadian Language Benchmark (CLB) range between 6-8.

-- Make a 10-week commitment to the program: Mondays, Wednesdays and Fridays
+- Make a 10-week commitment to the program: Mondays, Tuesdays and Thursdays

 - Attend 80 per cent of your classes in order to get your certificate and be considered for volunteering at MGH

 Our next program begins on Monday, March 25, 2019.
 Anyone interested in enrolling in the program must attend a mandatory information session on Monday, March 18 at 11:30 a.m. in the Gray Steele Conference Room (J wing, room 404) Michael Garron Hospital, 825 Coxwell Avenue.
 This one-hour session will include an introduction to the program.
 Pre-registration is not required.